carlosramosgallardo/bombmin/sql/README.md

-# 📊 SQL Schema — MathsMine3
+# Database Schema – MathsMine3

-This folder contains the SQL logic used to support the backend of **MathsMine3**, including tables and views that simulate the token mining system and protect public endpoints from abuse.
+This directory contains the SQL logic behind the MathsMine3 backend.

-All SQL is designed to work with **Supabase (PostgreSQL)**.
+All schema definitions are written for **PostgreSQL** and deployed using **Supabase**.

 ---

-## 🧩 Tables
+## Tables

-### 1. `games`
+### `games`
-Stores each completed math challenge with results and metadata.
+Stores individual math round results, including reward and accuracy.

 ```sql
 CREATE TABLE games (